 Data is collected online in secure mode.
 Access to the data through the online form is protected by the password of the applicant’s choice.

-The electronic data is stored in the on-line application tool, on the Ombudsman’s servers which means that it is protected by numerous security measures set up by the Information and Technology sector to protect the integrity and confidentiality of the Institution's electronic property.
+The electronic data is stored in the on-line application tool, on the EO’s servers which means that it is protected by numerous security measures set up by the ICT Sector to protect the integrity and confidentiality of the Institution's electronic property.

 8. What are your rights and how can you exercise them?

-The European Ombudsman will reply to your requests as soon as possible and within one month at the latest.
+The EO will reply to your requests as soon as possible and within one month at the latest.

 9. Who to contact in case of queries or complaints concerning data protection issues?

-At any time, you may send data protection related questions concerning the selection procedure of trainees to the European Ombudsman, at the following address: EOtraineeship@ombudsman.europa.eu
+At any time, you may send data protection related questions concerning the selection procedure of trainees to the EO, at the following address: EOtraineeship@ombudsman.europa.eu

 1 avenue du Président Robert Schuman

 You also may contact the Data Protection Officer of the EO Office at the following address: DPO-Euro-Ombudsman@ombudsman.europa.eu

 You may lodge a complaint with the European Data Protection Supervisor at any time at the following address: EDPS@edps.europa.eu